Director Fall 2012: Frank Frey, Associate Professor of Biology and Environmental Studies

 The Wales Study Group is intended for concentrators in the Division of Natural Sciences and Mathematics who wish to live and study abroad.
 Although the program is designed primarily for students who will be juniors during the fall term of 2012, qualified sophomores may also be considered.

-As in the past, the study group will be based at Cardiff University, which, with its student body of twenty-eight thousand students, is the preeminent research university of Wales.
-Colgate students will register as non-matriculated students of the University of Cardiff and have access to all of the University’s academic and athletic facilities, including libraries, gymnasiums, and student union.
+As in the past, the study group will be based at Cardiff University, which, with its student body of 28,000 students, is the preeminent research university of Wales.
+Colgate students will register as non-matriculated students of the University of Cardiff and have access to all of the University’s academic and athletic facilities, including libraries, gymnasiums, and the student union.

 Wales is part of the United Kingdom and only in 1998 formed its own National Assembly.
 Its people consider Wales to be a separate and distinct nation; they are passionately conscious of their cultural heritage.
 While the dominant language of southern Wales is English, Wales is a bilingual nation.
 The Welsh language, a Celtic tongue, is alive and well as a second language and is strongly promoted in the Welsh educational system.
 Cardiff is an ideal locale for exploring this fascinating culture, serving as a center for the renaissance of Welsh language, literature, and national pride.